ZehuaWang/Oracle-Interview/README.md

 分三个部分: Thanks to previous organization, share your reason for job change, related to your career goals.

+I really apperciate the chance being able to work at Nuance, from where I learned not only how to write industial level of code, but most importantly, I learned

+practical experience on cloud native application.
+The reason why I am looking for a new positon is that I want to take more responsiblity and achieve my career goal.

+Oracle is the leader in the Java world, and it is now turing into a cloud based company.
+With privious experience, I believe I can become a profound developer.

 3.What do you know about this company (Oracle) ?

+Oracle is created by Larry Ellison on 1977.
+Based on the paper of relational database, Oracle company created the first commercial database system oracle.
+And then it

+also developed different kinds of midrange computer for governments and other companies.
+In the late 90s, Oracle start to develop the internet technologies.
+Until now,

+there are three product line： Oracle Cloud infrastructure, Oracle cloud Applicaitons and Software / Hardware.
+By working with Azure, Oracle cloud provides a high

+performance cloud service with lower price.
+The reason why I want to join Oracle is that ...

 4.What do you konw about this position ? 对职位的理解 + 为什么适合这个职位